5 Essential Features to Look for in a PAM Solution

 It’s a fair assumption that privileged accounts are both powerful and dangerous, so privileged account management is indeed required.
 Sometimes, it only takes one hacked privileged user account for ill-intentioned actors to start sweeping through your business, this is why PAM must become an important part of your IT security endeavors.

 Privileged accounts can provide attackers with unrestricted access to an organization’s network, as well as the ability to create additional users or view, delete, and modify sensitive data.
-These types of accounts are usually classified under seven different categories (which we’ve covered here and here) and are generally employed by system administrators to manage networks, deploy software, access confidential information, etc. Essentially, their purpose is to keep the digital operations of any business up and running.
+These types of accounts are usually classified under seven different categories.
+In two of our articles, we explain what Privileged Access Management and Privileged Account Management are and also discuss about the main types of PAM accounts, so I suggest you go through these as well.
+In short, privileged accounts are are generally employed by system administrators to manage networks, deploy software, access confidential information, etc. Essentially, their purpose is to keep the digital operations of any business up and running.